seppevs/seppevs.github.io/_posts/2015-03-23-unit_testing_with_mocks_in_node_js.markdown

 Congratulations.
 You just completed the first iteration.

 ## Try to implement the rest of the scenarios by yourself
-You should be able to implement the by yourself now, but you can also scroll down for a complete end solution.
+You should be able to implement the by yourself now.
+Another option is to scroll down and peek at the end solution.

 ### Scenario 2